opsuperchain/superchain/README.md

 ## Features
 - 🔄 Deploy contracts to multiple chains with one interface
 - 🎯 Use CREATE2 for deterministic addresses across chains
-- 🔒 Type-safe contract interactions
+- [TODO] 🔒 Type-safe contract interactions (we don't have this...)
 - 🌐 Works in Node.js and browsers (ESM)
 - ⚡ Built on [viem](https://viem.sh) for reliable blockchain interactions
+- [TODO] Wallet integration with passkeys.
+Right now this is really only for testing with private keys baked into the frontend

 ## Installation